Psychiatric & Mental Health Technician

 North Shore Community College Danvers Massachusetts https://www.northshore.edu 1

-School Data from IPEDS (Sourced in September, 2023)
+'20-'21 School Data from IPEDS (Sourced in September, 2023)

 Hybrid & Online Programs for Psychiatric & Mental Health Technicians

-While classroom sessions can be valuable, some people do not have the time or resources to commit to a full-time course load or may live outside of the commuting range from an accredited program.
+While classroom sessions can be valuable, some people do not have the time or resources to commit to a full-time course load or may live outside of the commuting range of an accredited program.
 In these cases, distance learning can be a great option.
-Some psychiatric technician online programs might include some hands-on experience in the form of a practicum that students can undertake at their chosen location while others may be entirely online.
+Some psychiatric technician online programs might include some hands-on experience in the form of a practicum that students can undertake at their chosen location, while others may be entirely online.

 • Location: Santa Ana, CA